-Despite the proposal seeking an exception to the floor space ratio clause, the bulk and scale of the building will have minimal effects as it represents a minor exceedance and is consistent with the approved development.
+Despite the proposal seeking an exception to the building height clause, the bulk and scale of the building will have no effects as it represents only the replacement of the existing roofing material.

-The proposed development is not contrary to the public interest, because it is consistent with the objectives of the standard (see Cl 4.6(3)(A)) and objectives for development within the zone.
+The proposed development is not contrary to the public interest, because it is consistent with the objectives of the standard (see Cl.4.6(3)(A)) and objectives for development within the zone.